 - CT scan.
-This may be done for the abdomen, chest, and pelvis.
-A CT scan uses a series of X-rays
+This may be done to look at the abdomen, chest, and pelvis.
+A CT scan uses a series

 - MRI scan.
 An MRI uses large magnets, radio waves, and a computer to make detailed pictures of the

 body.
-This test is used to check the brain and spinal cord.
-Or it may be used if the
+This test can be used to check the brain and spinal cord.
+Or it may be used

-results of an X-ray or CT scan unclear.
+if the results of an X-ray or CT scan are unclear.

 - Ultrasound.
 This is also called sonography.
 Sound waves and a computer are used to make pictures

 - PET scan.
 For this test, a radioactive sugar is injected into the bloodstream.
 Cancer cells